API Reference

 }

-Validate data against the specific tool schema rather than assuming a universal provider shape.
+Validate the provider fields inside data against the specific tool schema rather than assuming one universal provider shape.
 Use the discovery endpoint to inspect schemas:

 bash